 (1) may not require the tenant to vacate the covered dwelling unit before the date that is 30 days after the date on which the lessor provides the tenant with a notice to vacate; and

 (2) may not issue a notice to vacate under paragraph (1) until after the expiration of the period described in subsection (b).”

-What we have to deal with is figuring out what this new “notice to vacate” created by Congress in the CARES Act is referring to, and how we satisfy the clear requirement that it be served.
+One challenge is figuring out what the new “notice to vacate” created by Congress in the CARES Act is referring to, and how we satisfy the mandate that it be “served”.
 First, we cannot send out the Notice to Vacate until July 25, 2020.
 I believe the notice should be a specially drafted “CARES Act Notice to Vacate”.
 We can draft it.

 That’s my advice.
 Take a conservative approach.
 Wait the extra month.
 Send out the Notice to Vacate on the earliest possible date.
 Then, assuming your tenants haven’t paid you in response, file the eviction action as soon as possible at the end of August.
 If you agree with this approach, we can send out the Notice to Vacate for you.